Water heater locks out with E02, and the burner stops shortly after an ignition attempt.

 How to Fix / Troubleshooting

-- 3. Check burner surface: Remove the ACV premix burner and inspect for corrosion, blocked ports, or debris.
+- 3. Check burner surface: Remove the ACV premix burner and inspect it for corrosion, blocked ports, or debris.
 Clean gently with a soft brush and vacuum.
 Reinstall with correct gasket alignment.

 - 4. Verify condensate drain: On condensing ACV water heaters, a blocked condensate trap can flood the combustion chamber and disturb the flame.
-Check the ACV condensate trap and drain hose for blockage and clean/flush as needed.
+Check the ACV condensate trap and its drain hose for any blockage and clean/flush as needed.

 Repair Difficulty